 First things first, never do anything that hurts.
 Of course, muscles stretch and strengthen during the exercise, but that should feel like a good sensation–the ache of exertion, not the warning pain of injury.
 So if you feel pain, ease off.
 Listen to your body when it tells you to stop.

-In class, put yourself in the middle of the room so you can see people in front and behind you.
+In a group setting, put yourself in the middle of the room so you can see people in front and behind you.
 Don’t wear socks, you’ll slip.
 Bring a face towel and water just in case.
 Don’t worry about being new, there's no judgment and we’re all here to practice!
 Just be open and the rest will come.

 What are the benefits of private yoga?